11 For both He who sanctifies and those who are being sanctified are all of one, for which reason He is not ashamed to call them brethren,

 and those [the redeemed] who are being sanctified

 There is a progressive aspect to sanctification as well.
-This is the total progressive experience of the Christian life from the point of salvation until he or she reaches glory.
+This is the total progressive experience of the Christian life from the point of salvation until the person reaches glory.
 “Being sanctified” is not an event but a life-long process.

 are all of [out of] one [neuter, from common humanity],